Overview

 Step 3: Calculate XIRR

-Using the XIRR Calculator: Enter each cash flow with its date.
-The calculator solves iteratively for the annualised rate r that satisfies:
+Using the XIRR Calculator: enter each cash flow with its date.
+The calculator solves iteratively for the annualized rate r that satisfies:

 Sum of [Cash Flow(t) ÷ (1 + r)^(days(t) ÷ 365)] = 0